M\"obius Strip Microlasers: a Testbed for Non-Euclidean Photonics: Periodic geodesics of the 3D M obius strip

 There is one series of periodic geodesics, the $(n_t, 1, o^{n_t})$ orbits with $n_t$ odd, that resembles the $(n_t, 1)$ periodic orbits of the flat M\"obius billiard.
 Three examples of such periodic geodesics are shown as red lines in Fig.~\ref{fig:DevPOs}.
 The analog POs of the flat M\"obius billiard are indicated as blue dashed lines, where the coordinate $x$ ($y$) of the flat M\"obius billiard is identified with $q_1$ ($q_2$).
 As the number of reflections $n_t$ increases, the segments of the periodic geodesics become less and less curved in $q$ space and increasingly resemble the straight segments of the POs of the flat M\"obius billiard, where the segments in the region around $q_1 = 0$, $2 \pi$ exhibit generally more curvature than those in the region around $q_1 = \pi$.
-Also the lengths of the periodic geodesics becomes closer to the lengths of the corresponding POs in the flat M\"obius.
+Also the lengths of the periodic geodesics become closer to the lengths of the corresponding POs in the flat M\"obius.

+While the $(n_t, 1, o^{n_t})$ periodic geodesics slowly converge towards the corresponding POs of the flat M\"obius billiard for increasing $n_t$, some differences remain.
+First, these periodic geodesics only exist for $n_t \geq 9$ for the aspect ratio $W/R = 0.375$ considered here ($n_t \geq 11$ for $W/R = 0.3$) because the concave parts of the boundary do not allow some of the longer segments needed for smaller $n_t$.
+Second, the periodic geodesics remain isolated since the 3D M\"obius strip lacks the translational symmetry of its flat counterpart.

 These two effects can be understood by considering the metric tensor.
 For the flat M\"obius billiard, $g_{ij} = \delta_{ij}$, and hence all geodesics are straight lines.
-For the 3D M\"obius strip, $g_{22} = 1$ as well, but $g_{11}$ generally deviates from $1$ (see Fig.~\ref{fig:g11}) and causes the geodesics to be not straight lines in $q$ space.
-However, the more the velocity vector $\dot{q}$ of a trajectory becomes parallel to the $q_2$ direction, which is necessarily the case when $n_t$ increases, the less important the contribution of $g_{11}$ is, which results in less curvature.
-In fact, any trajectory with $q_1 = \mathrm{const.}$ is a geodesic of the 3D M\"obius strip.
+For the 3D M\"obius strip, $g_{22} = 1$ as well, but $g_{11}$ deviates from unity (see Fig.~\ref{fig:g11}) implying that the geodesics are curved in $q$ space.
+However, the more the velocity vector $\dot{q}$ of a trajectory becomes parallel to the $q_2$ direction and thus $\dot{q}_1$ decreases, which is necessarily the case when $n_t$ increases, the less important the contribution of $g_{11}$ is, which results in less curvature.
 Therefore, the segments of the periodic geodesics resemble more and more straight lines as $n_t$ increases.
 Moreover, the deviation of $g_{11}$ from $1$ is smallest in the region around $q_1 = \pi$, and hence the trajectory segments are less curved there.